 Our doctors may suggest a PAP (profunda artery perforator) flap surgery where the tissue is taken from the inner thigh instead.
 This alternative to DIEP Flap surgery will take the tissue and blood vessels from your thigh (at the crease of your buttocks), and leave the same scarring as a plastic surgery called a thigh lift.
 Blood vessels to the flap are preserved and reconnected at the mastectomy site.
 Unlike the TUG (transverse upper gracilis) flap, no muscle is sacrificed with a PAP Flap.
 The donor site scar is well hidden in the buttock crease.
 This type of reconstruction is performed when the patient has already had the abdominal fat taken for previous surgeries or reconstruction.

-Or if there is just not enough fatty tissue on the abdomen to make a breast, PAP surgery can be performed by reconstructive surgeons Dr. Matatov and Dr. Zakhary immediately after a mastectomy, or it can wait for a later surgery date.
+Or if there is just not enough fatty tissue on the abdomen to make a breast, PAP surgery can be performed by reconstructive surgeons Dr. Matatov, Dr. Zakhary, and Dr. Mino immediately after a mastectomy, or it can wait for a later surgery date.
 At Southwest Breast & Aesthetics, we can help you decide which surgery is best for you.
 With a personal consultation, our plastic and reconstructive surgeons will offer you all of your surgery options, answer your questions, and provide you with compassionate care throughout this treatment.

 The autologous tissue from the back of your thigh will give a natural look and feel to the breast that you would not achieve with a prosthetic implant, especially if you only have reconstruction on one breast.
 Since a PAP flap uses the skin and fat from the inner thigh, it will also leave a nice contour to the thigh.
 When you choose to have a PAP reconstruction, you will not have the same complications after the surgery as you would have with breast implants, such as implant rupture, rippling, capsular contracture, or have multiple revision surgeries when the implants need exchanged.